apache/arrow/rust/arrow/README.md

 ### DataType, Field, Schema and RecordBatch

-Every array in Arrow has a data type and a null bitmap, that specifies whether each value is null or not.
+Every array in Arrow has a data type, that specifies how the data should be layed in memory and casted, and an optional null bitmap, that specifies whether each value is null or not.
 Thus, a central enum of this crate is `arrow::datatypes::DataType`, that contains the set of valid DataTypes in the specification.
 For example, `arrow::datatypes::DataType::Utf8`.